 - Hypertrophy: 1-1:30 minutes

 Rest in-between sets will be similar to what traditional sets look like.
-Ideally, take the rest you need to get in the work without missing reps, or having to drop intensities.
+Ideally, take the rest you need to get in the work without missing reps or dropping intensities.

 The final variable for programming successful cluster sets is choosing an intensity.
 This is the variable where coaches and athletes will most likely have the most variability.
 When working at higher intensities, it’s going to be tough to accurately provide you with perfect numbers below, as everyone’s workload typically varies most at higher percentages.